joshuacc/prose-for-programmers/manuscript/why.md

 All of these things are run of the mill tasks for a software developer.
 And every single one of them is a form of writing.

-## Objection 2: I already know how to write.
+## I already know how to write.
 I did well in school.

 Unfortunately, literacy,
 even at college or university level,